Sbozzolo/motionpicture/README.md

 `--snapshot` and the identifier for a specific frame (an element of the iterable `MOPIMoive.get_frames()`), `mopi` will only render that single frame.
 This can be used to test your movie file.

+Another interesting option is `--only-render-movie`.
+This skips the generation of frames and only produces the final video.
+When this option is enable, `mopi` will still go through the selection of frames from the movie file, so options like `--min-frame` or `--frames-every` will affect the result.
+If you specify also `--frame-name-format`, you can skip this step too (which skips the movie file entirely), and just render the final video.
+This option requires a C-style format string to specify which files have to be assembled to the final video.
+This refers to the name of the files in the output folder.

 # Development